christianalfoni/christianalfoni.github.io/_posts/2014-10-15-my-experiences-building-a-flux-application.md

 module.exports = TodosStore;
 {% endhighlight %}

 As you can see you just create an object, just like a React JS mixin, and bring it into your main store file.
-The properties values that merge are: **actions**, **getInitialState**, **exports** and **mixins**.
-Any other methods defined will also be merged into the store.
+The properties values that merge are: **actions**, **exports** and **mixins**.
+Any other methods and/or state properties will also be merged into the store.
 This will keep you sane and prevent you from hitting some kinda of dependency problem.

 What I also found to be useful on JSFridge was putting all states in one mixin.
 That gives you a lookup of all states.
 The same for exports.
 Let me show you what I mean: